SolarArbiter/SolarArbiter.github.io/data_model.md

         -   *Maximum rotation angle* - maximum rotation from horizontal of a single axis tracker, degrees

-Other parameters may be included in under an “extra parameters” key.
+Other parameters may be included in under an "extra parameters" key.
 The extra parameters may be used by forecasters when implementing other PV models.
 The framework does not provide a standard set of extra parameters or require a particular format – these are up to the site